 Complaints against Devon and Cornwall police officers, police staff and/or policies and procedures

 The PCC for Devon and Cornwall has a role in monitoring how the police handle and respond to complaints against Devon and Cornwall police officers and police staff.
 She is not involved in the investigation of such complaints.
-Complaints against Devon and Cornwall Police will be forwarded by the Office of the Police and Crime Commissioner to the professional standards department of Devon and Cornwall Police, who will respond to you.
+With your consent, complaints against Devon and Cornwall Police can be forwarded to the professional standards department of Devon and Cornwall Police, who will respond to you.

 You also have the right to make a complaint against Devon and Cornwall Police direct to the Independent Police Complaints Commission.
 Information can be found on the their website (www.ipcc.gov.uk).

 Complaints against the chief constable

 The PCC has a statutory duty to consider complaints against the chief constable of Devon and Cornwall Police only.
 If you wish to make a complaint against the chief constable of Devon and Cornwall Police you may do so by:

 - Completing the feedback form at the bottom of this page;

 - Writing to the Police and Crime Commissioner, Andy Hocking House, Alderson Drive, Exeter, EX2 7RP;

 The PCC acts as the disciplinary body (appropriate authority) for the Chief Constable and the arrangements for dealing with complaints against the personal conduct of a Chief Constable are statutory, as set out within the Police Reform Act 2002.
 If you wish to make a complaint relating to the Chief Constable you must be able to evidence where the Chief Constable’s personal conduct is at fault.

 What happens after a complaint against the Chief Constable is made?